 In reality, I hadn’t lost myself.
-I had lost several of my major roles and skill sets.
-Like a caterpillar morphing into a butterfly, I hadn’t lost my Core; I had just lost sight of it and its changing expression.
+I had lost several of my major roles and skillsets.
+When I considered the question of “who are you becoming?”
+I felt like a caterpillar morphing into a butterfly.
+I realized I hadn’t lost my Core; I had just lost sight of it and its changing expression.
 I am still strong, but it is coming through in different ways.
-The strength is in owning my vulnerability and asking for help from my family, friends and doctors.
+The strength is in owning my vulnerability and asking for help from my family, friends, and doctors.
 My strength is in my courage to face the unknown and accept the current lack of definitive explanation for my challenges.
 My family now gets my attention in different ways.
 I have moved away from time and data management to a more right-brain creative expression of myself primarily through writing.
 I am refocused on spending quality time with friends and family one-on-one rather than in groups.
 I am still an avid learner, but I have shifted more heavily towards looking inward for the learning rather than depending on others to tell me what I should know.
 My spiritual beliefs have broadened and my faith has deepened.
 And even now, I am still becoming in major ways as I learn to adjust even better to my challenges and make the most of my capabilities.

 So, who are you becoming?